poonam17122004/editor/README.md

 ## 🪜 Steps I took to optimize the page load time

 - Used Lighthouse DevTools Extension to find the performance issues and fix them using their actionable suggestion.
-- Used vercel to deploy this website to leverage its Vercel Edge Network compression that results in the better performance.
+- Used GitHub Pages to deploy this website for better performance and reliability.

 ## Available Scripts